-- Please make sure to read through this safety notice and follow all the instructions and warnings.
-Failure to comply with the instructions and warnings may result in product damage, property loss, and/or personal injuries. - Please check the certification information on the product's nameplate and read through the corresponding certification warnings.
+- Please check the certification information on the product's nameplate and read through the corresponding certification warnings.
 If specific users require not presenting certification information on the nameplate, please follow the agreed-to arrangements. - If you incorporate this lidar product into your product(s), you are required to provide this user manual (or access to this user manual) to the intended users of your product(s). - This lidar product is intended as a component of an end product.
 It is the responsibility of the end-product supplier to assess the risk of use in accordance with applicable standards and inform the intended user of safety-related information. - Should there be other agreements with specific users, the other agreements shall apply. - Before using a product, please confirm with Hesai the development maturity of the product in a timely manner.
 For products still in development, Hesai makes no warranty of non-infringement nor assumes any responsibility for quality assurance.